Skip to content

 # Development Task Agent

 Analyze the repository and implement the requested feature.
-If you encounter missing tools, capabilities, or permissions that prevent completion, report them so the user can address these limitations.
+If you encounter missing tools, capabilities, or permissions that prevent completion, they will be automatically reported so the user can address these limitations.

 The compiled workflow will have additional prompting describing that, to report missing tools, it should write the tool information to a special file.